SirTonsam/AirBnB_clone_v2/README.md

 to set up `hbnb_dev_db` and `hbnb_test_db` databases in a MySQL server, respectively.

-## Console :computer:
+### Console
 The console is a command line interpreter that permits management of the backend of HolbertonBnB.
 It can be used to handle and manipulate all classes utilized by the application (achieved by calls on the `storage` object defined above).

+---
+## How to use it

 ### Using the Console

 The HolbertonBnB console can be run both interactively and non-interactively.
 To run the console in non-interactive mode, pipe any command(s) into an execution of the file `console.py` at the command line.

 ```
 $ echo "help" | ./console.py